Undergraduate-level courses taught at the University of Chicago

 Syllabus available soon

-As Teaching Assistant at University of Chicago
+Courses taught as Teaching Assistant at the University of Chicago

-Nietzsche: Culture, Critique, Self-Transcendence (for David E. Wellbery, Winter 2025)
+Nietzsche: Culture, Critique, Self-Transcendence (Winter 2025)

-Kant's Critique of Pure Reason (for T.A.
-Pendlebury, Autumn 2024)
+Kant's Critique of Pure Reason (Autumn 2024)

 Recording of guest lecture on “Kant's Paralogisms” available on request

-What is Hegelianism? (for Robert B. Pippin, Autumn 2024)
+What is Hegelianism?
+(Autumn 2024)

-Hegel's Philosophy of Right (for Matthias Haase, Spring 2024)
+Hegel's Philosophy of Right (Spring 2024)

-Hegel's Phenomenology of Spirit (for T.A.
-Pendlebury, Autumn 2023)
+Hegel's Phenomenology of Spirit (Autumn 2023)